metagov/daostar/DAOIPs/daoip-5.md

     "grantPools": [
         {
             "type": "GrantPool",
-            "id": "<The CAIP-10 address of the grant pool contract OR the CAIP-10 address of the grants system contract + "?id=" + pool_counter.>", "name": "<The name of the grant pool.>", "description": "<A description of the grant pool.>", "isOpen": "<OPTIONAL: A Boolean yes/no indicating whether the grant pool is open to or seeking new applications.>",
+            "id": "<The id of the grant pool, in the format above.>", "name": "<The name of the grant pool.>", "description": "<A description of the grant pool.>", "isOpen": "<OPTIONAL: A Boolean yes/no indicating whether the grant pool is open to or seeking new applications.>",